MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 #### Don't: Start with a blank screen

-Users might be confused if nothing displays the first time they run your app.
+Users might be confused if nothing displays the first time they run your app:

 :::image type="content" source="../../assets/images/personal-apps/personal-tab-fre-dont.png" alt-text="Example shows what not to do during a personal app first-run experience." border="false":::